History of Russia: Ruling the Empire (1725–1825)

 Russian emperors of the 18th century professed the ideas of Enlightened absolutism.
-Innovative tsars such as Peter the Great and Catherine the Great brought in Western experts, scientists, philosophers, and engineers.
 However, Westernization and modernization affected only the upper classes of Russian society, while the bulk of the population, consisting of peasants, remained in a state of serfdom.
 Powerful Russians resented their privileged positions and alien ideas.
 The backlash was especially severe after the Napoleonic wars.
-It produced a powerful anti-western campaign that "led to a wholesale purge of Western specialists and their Russian followers in universities, schools, and government service."
+It produced a powerful anti-western campaign that "led to a wholesale purge of Western specialists and their Russian followers in universities, schools, and government service".

 The mid-18th century was marked by the emergence of higher education in Russia.
-The first two major universities Saint Petersburg State University and Moscow State University were opened in both capitals.
+The first two major universities Saint Petersburg State University and Moscow State University were opened.
 Russian exploration of Siberia and the Far East continued.
 Great Northern Expedition laid the foundation for the development of Alaska by the Russians.
 By the end of the 18th century, Alaska became a Russian colony (Russian America).
 In the early 19th century, Alaska was used as a base for the First Russian circumnavigation.
 In 1819–1821, Russian sailors discovered Antarctica during an Antarctic expedition.

 Russia was in a continuous state of financial crisis.
 While revenue rose from 9 million rubles in 1724 to 40 million in 1794, expenses grew more rapidly, reaching 49 million in 1794.
 The budget was allocated 46% to the military, 20% to government economic activities, 12% to administration, and 9% for the Imperial Court in St. Petersburg.
 The deficit required borrowing, primarily from Amsterdam; 5% of the budget was allocated to debt payments.
 Paper money was issued to pay for expensive wars, thus causing inflation.
-For its spending, Russia obtained a large and glorious army, a very large and complex bureaucracy, and a splendid court that rivaled Paris and London.
-However, the government was living far beyond its means, and 18th-century Russia remained "a poor, backward, overwhelmingly agricultural, and illiterate country."
+18th-century Russia remained "a poor, backward, overwhelmingly agricultural, and illiterate country".